-- 1. Transparency.
+1. Transparency.
 How much of the underlying system is available through reflection?
 In other words, to which degree does the infrastructure expose its own mechanisms for observation and manipulation?
 We may regard a system which is more transparent to improve usability in the sense that adds more power to it (hence, the user is able to do more).
-On the other side, a lot of transparency exposes details that can hinder its understandability, and consequently, its usability. - 2.
-Usability.
-This is defined as "the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use" [7].
-In this sense, meta-architectures, particularly Adaptive Object-Models, have two type of target users: (i) those which develop and evolve the infrastructure, and (ii) those who use the public facilities of the infrastructure to develop domain specific systems.
+On the other side, a lot of transparency exposes details that can hinder its understandability, and consequently, its usability.
+Likewise, increasing transparency usually improves the system's adaptability, at the expense of an increase in granularity (which will, ultimately, hinder performance).

+- 2. Usability.
+This is defined as "the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use" [10].
+In this sense, meta-architectures, have two type of target users: (i) those which develop and evolve the infrastructure, and (ii) those who use the public facilities of the infrastructure to develop domain specific systems.
 Design choices may have different influences on the usability of different target users.
-This force is actually a product of several other forces.

-- 3. Separation of Concerns.
+This force is actually a result of several other forces, i.e., homogeneity, seperation of concerns, proliferation and transparency. - 3.
+Separation of Concerns.
 This is a general design force the establishes the fact that a particular functionality of a systems should be the concern of a different component - in this case, a different level of the reflective tower.
-For example, M_1 should be reserved to only express domain-level concerns, but most systems regard it as immutable during runtime.
-Thus, accidental complexity arises when this level is tweaked by non-domain concerns which should belong to M_2 . - 4.
+For example, $M_1$ should be reserved to only express domain-level concerns, but most systems regard it as immutable during runtime.
+Thus, accidental complexity arises when this level is tweaked by non-domain concerns which should belong to $M_2$ .
+Having a clear separation of these levels reduces accidental complexity and thus helps on using the system (from the programmer's point of view). - 4.
 Concurrency.
 Is a general counter-force to reflective meta-architectures, mainly due to integration mismatch (i.e., tight interconnection among different level artifacts, causal connection among entities to provide consistency in the meta-representation of the system, information flux among levels, etc.).
 Concurrency is mainly relevant due to performance and distributivity concerns, and has been a common issue in database design. - 5.
 Granularity.
 Represents the smallest aspect of the base-entities of a computational system that are represented by different meta-entities, depending on the reflectivity scope structural and/or behavioral.
 Typical granularity levels are classes, objects, properties, methods and method calls.
 The particular choice of the level of granularity is driven by its transparency, and has consequences on the resulting systems' object proliferation and performance. - 6.
 Proliferation.
 Increasing the reflectivity granularity, e.g., by representing method calls as objects, leads to object proliferation, in the sense that more elements exist to represent the system's state.
 Likewise, more elements typically means more communication among them, increasing information flux and likely hindering overall performance. - 7.
 Information Flux.
 Measures the amount of information that is exchanged between elements of a system to perform a desired computation.
-Depending on the meta-architecture design, instances typically exchange information with its class, classes with their meta-classes, and so on... - 8.
-Lifecycle.
-The period of the system execution in which a specific meta-entity has to exist.
-For example, structural meta-entities that defines an information system may be considered as persistent (or having a long life-cycle).
-On the other hand, introspective aspects have a shorter life-cycle (typically, only during the execution of the application).
-This has a correlation with granularity. - 9.
-Performance.
-This is also a general engineering force that may mean short response time, high throughput, low utilization of computing resources, etc.
+Depending on the meta-architecture design, instances typically exchange information with its class, classes with their meta-classes, and so on.
+The more objects the system has to represent it's underlying state (both structural and computational), the more information is needed to be exchanged among them.

-[†]From Lewis Carrol's Down the Rabbit Hole, when Humpty-Dumpty explains to Alice: "when I use a word, it means just what I choose it to mean, neither more nor less".
+&lt;sup>5From Lewis Carrol's Down the Rabbit Hole, when Humpty-Dumpty explains to Alice: "when I use a word, it means just what I choose it to mean, neither more nor less".